Sedation Dentistry for Dental Fear and Anxiety

 - profound fear of injections

 - shame over one’s oral hygiene and upkeep

 What can I do about my dental anxiety?
 (Other ways to manage dental anxiety)

 - Get to know you’re dentist as a person.
-You’ll discover they are human and have irrational fears of their own, and feel freer opening up about yours.
+You’ll discover they are human and have irrational fears of their own.

 - Research alternatives: Is there a less invasive option?
 Ask your dentist to explain the pros and cons of each treatment.